Configure the Aruba Remote Network

 —Set the same value created in the Prisma Access configuration.

-The solution is capable of setting up multiple tunnels and determining which traffic is sent through each one using PBR policies; therefore, you can configure active-active and active-backup redundancy.
+The solution can set up multiple tunnels and determine which traffic is sent through each one using PBR policy rules; therefore, you can configure active-active and active-backup redundancy.

 Even though the source FQDN has to be unique on a per-branch basis, you should configure the remaining parts of the tunnel configuration at the group level whenever possible.
 This hierarchical configuration model greatly streamlines configuration efforts.
 The following screenshot shows a specific